Chariot: Rome

 In the Roman Empire, chariots were not used for warfare, but for chariot racing, especially in circuses, or for triumphal processions, when they could be pulled by as many as ten horses or even by dogs, tigers, or ostriches.
 There were four divisions, or factiones, of charioteers, distinguished by the colour of their costumes: the red, blue, green and white teams.
 The main centre of chariot racing was the Circus Maximus, situated in the valley between the Palatine and Aventine Hills in Rome.
 The track could hold 12 chariots, and the two sides of the track were separated by a raised median termed the spina.
 Chariot races continued to enjoy great popularity in Byzantine times, in the Hippodrome of Constantinople, even after the Olympic Games had been disbanded, until their decline after the Nika riots in the 6th century.
+Byzantium racing factions and races continued, to some extent, until the imperial court was moved to Blachernae during the 12th century.
 The starting gates were known as the Carceres.

 An ancient Roman car or chariot pulled by four horses abreast together with the horses pulling it was called a Quadriga, from the Latin quadriugi (of a team of four).
 The term sometimes meant instead the four horses without the chariot or the chariot alone.
 A three-horse chariot, or the three-horse team pulling it, was a triga, from triugi (of a team of three).
 A two-horse chariot, or the two-horse team pulling it, was a biga, from biugi.

 A popular legend that has been around since at least 1937 traces the origin of the 4 ft 8 1/2 in standard railroad gauge to Roman times, suggesting that it was based on the distance between the ruts of rutted roads marked by chariot wheels dating from the Roman Empire.
-This is encouraged by the fact that the otherwise peculiar distance is almost exactly 5 Roman feet but there is no evidence to span the millennium and a half between the departure of the Romans from Britain and the adoption of the gauge on the Stockton and Darlington Railway in 1825.
+There is no evidence of the distance being used in the millennium and a half between the departure of the Romans from Britain and the adoption of the gauge on the Stockton and Darlington Railway in 1825.